ABOUT ME

 South Side Home Movie Project x TAC: Bud Billiken Banners

 Over the Summer 2024 term, TAC explored the visual, historical, political, and cultural intersections between African American and African visual art from across the global diaspora.
 Students investigated the significance of Pan-Africanism, the Black Arts Movement, and contemporary Black artists and collectives.
-This knowledge prepared students for their collaboration with South Side Home Movie Project (SSHMP) in which they were tasked with creating three original banners to represent SSHMP in the 95th Bud Billiken Parade.
+This knowledge prepared students for their collaboration with South Side Home Movie Project (SSHMP) in which they created three original banners to represent SSHMP in the 95th Bud Billiken Parade.
 Students utilized embroidery, appliqué, piecing, and hand/machine sewing to construct banners that pay homage to the history of the Bud Billiken Parade and SSHMP’s mission and values.

 If you had limitless resources, technology, and mobility, how would you redesign Chicago for the better?
 Inspired by the work of Afrofuturist sculptor and visual artist Bodys Isek Kingelez, students worked collaboratively to construct “extreme maquettes” (extreme models) based on their local communities, neighborhoods, and the greater city of Chicago.